NothingAG/accessible-dropdown/README.md

 - ✅ When `Esc` is pressed while filter input is focused, close dropdown (if opened).
 - ✅ When clicking into the filter input, open dropdown (if closed).
     - ✅ Simply add/remove its `hidden` attribute to toggle visibility.
-- ⚠️ When clicking into the filter input, and the filter already has focus, close dropdown (if opened).
+- ✅ When clicking outside the filter input and the dropdown, close dropdown (if opened).
 - ✅ When focusing the filter input by keyboard, keep dropdown as is.
     - ✅ When pressing `Up`/`Down` while the dropdown is closed, open it (and keep focus inside filter input).
     - ✅ When pressing `Up`/`Down` while the dropdown is open, move focus to last/first checkbox.